tabcat/prollipop/readme.md

 ## Project Status

+I'm doing a rewrite!!!
+The master branch going to be broken for a bit.

 It's in a decent state but have not done performance analysis.
 API breaks will result in major version change.

 I haven't tested with non-local blockstores.
-Need to add abort signals and timeouts.
+Things may not work well with networked blockstores.

 ## Data-structure